System

 The Atmosphere.

-The remembered world around the memory: weather, light, place, season, texture, proximity.
-Atmosphere is how Scentient keeps the memory from becoming plain text.
+The remembered or intended world around the signal: weather, light, space, season, texture, proximity, intensity.
+Atmosphere keeps the system from reducing human experience to text.

 04

 The outward expression of the signal.
-Today, scent is the first physical render surface.
-Over time, the same logic can support ambient, spatial, or adjacent sensory outputs.
+Today, scent is the first physical proof surface.
+Over time, the same logic can support ambient, spatial, and partner-rendered surfaces.

 05

-The person's response after the render lives in the world.
-What felt closer.
-What missed.
-What changed later.
-Feedback is how the system learns without pretending to read emotion.
+What happens after the artifact returns to the world.
+What is accepted, rejected, revisited, revised, or changed later.
+Response is how the system learns without pretending to read emotion.

 06